Comic Strip Spread

 Intuition, mystery, inner wisdom, reflection, subconscious, hidden knowledge, spirituality, patience, introspection, stillness.

-Card 2: The Tower
+Card 5: The Moon

 Symbolism: